HenrikJoreteg/human-javascript/ch04 - organizing your code.md

 # No more clientside spaghetti.
 Organizing your code.

-The single biggest challenge you'll have when building complex clientside applications is keeping your code base from becoming a garbled pile of mess.
+The single biggest challenge you'll have when building complex clientside applications is keeping your codebase from becoming a garbled pile of mess.

 If it's a long-running project that you plan on maintaining and changing over time, it's even harder.
 Features come and go.
 You'll experiment with something, only to find it's not the right call and leave traces of old code sprinked throughout.